4-krishna/File-encryption-decryption-tool/Readme.md

 # Encrypt Decrypt Tool

 Description:

+BS. better
-This Python-based Encrypt Decrypt Tool is a versatile command-line utility capable of encrypting and decrypting files of various formats, including mp3, jpeg, png, txt, and more.
-It employs the Fernet encryption algorithm, ensuring robust security for your sensitive data.
+~~This Python-based Encrypt Decrypt Tool is a versatile command-line utility capable of encrypting and decrypting files of various formats, including mp3, jpeg, png, txt, and more.
+It employs the Fernet encryption algorithm, ensuring robust security for your sensitive data.~~

 Features: